The Physiology of Intoxicated Driving: Vision, Motor Skills & Reaction TimeUpdated Dec. 25, 2020

 The stages of intoxication

-Everyone responds to alcohol differently, though there are certain mental and physical effects which can be generally associated with different levels of intoxication.
+Everyone responds to alcohol differently, though there are certain mental and physical effects that can be generally associated with different levels of intoxication.
 Here, we detail the different states of alcohol intoxication and their effects, using blood alcohol concentration as a measure of intoxication.
 Keep in mind that the amount of alcohol a person has consumed does not necessarily determine their BAC.
 How much alcohol makes it into your blood and how you respond to it is determined by your age, weight, emotional state, experience with alcohol, food intake and genetics.

 That being said, it can be useful to have a rough idea of how your body will react and change as you drink.
 Let’s check out a typical alcohol consumption timeline.